AerynOS/infra/README.md

 ## License

-The AerynOS infra project is licensed under the MPL-2.0 license.
+The AerynOS infra is available under the terms of the [MPL-2.0](https://spdx.org/licenses/MPL-2.0.html) licence.